-- Goals are broad statements about educational purpose for a specific lesson, course, program or institution. - For example, at the institutional level, it can be the mission statement.
-At the course level, the goal can answer the question, "Why do I have to take this class?"
+Goals are broad statements about educational purpose for a specific lesson, course, program or institution.
+At the institutional level, a goal can be the mission statement.
+At the course level, a goal might answer the question, "Why do I have to take this class?"